liquidise/Textmate-Reference/Cheatsheet.md

 # TextMate Cheat Sheet

 This is meant to be a quick reference and beginners guide to using TextMate.
-It is organized in an manner that I hopes help to illustrate the patterns of multiple commands, as well as define some logical groupings that add some sanity to the daunting number of shortcuts.
+It is organized in an manner that I hope helps to illustrate the patterns of similar commands, as well as define some logical groupings that add some sanity to the daunting number of shortcuts.

 To note: this is not an exhaustive list of TextMate commands by any stretch.
 These are